National League for Democracy: 2020s-present: Return to military rule

 The NLD won the 2020 Myanmar general election by a larger margin than in 2015, securing the mandate to form a new government.
 By contrast, the military-backed Union Solidarity and Development Party lost 8 additional seats in both chambers of the national legislature.
 Domestic and international election observers deemed the election results credible, noting no major irregularities.
 Nonetheless, the military claimed the vote was fraudulent, citing 8.6 million irregularities in voter lists.
 On 28 January 2021, the Union Election Commission rejected the military's fraud allegations, unable to corroborate the military's claims.

 During the 2021 Myanmar coup d'état on 1 February, the military quickly mobilised to key NLD leaders, including Suu Kyi, President Win Myint, and 400 MP-elects, who were all in Naypyidaw to be sworn into office the following day.
 On 4 February 70 NLD MPs took an oath of office, in clear defiance of the coup.
 In the succeeding weeks, the military junta continued arresting hundreds of NLD members, most of whom were arrested under the pretext of participating in anti-coup protests.
 As of March 2023, 1,232 NLD members have been jailed (including 80 MP-elects), while at least 84 NLD members have died in custody.
 The NLD rejected the military's legal basis for the staging a coup.

 Post-coup, NLD offices were occupied and raided by police authorities, starting on 2 February.
 Documents, computers and laptops were forcibly seized, and the NLD called these raids unlawful.
 On 9 February, police raided the NLD headquarters in Yangon.
 On 21 May 2021, the junta-controlled Union Election Commission (UEC) announced plans to permanently dissolve the NLD, though the junta later reversed this decision, with spokesman Zaw Min Tun saying that the NLD will decide whether to stand in the next general election.
 After the junta enacted a new electoral law in January 2023 designed to favor the Union Solidarity and Development Party (USDP), the military's electoral proxy, the NLD announced it would not re-register as a political party and would not recognize the results of any election held by the junta.
 On 28 March 2023, the UEC dissolved the NLD, which, in turn, challenged the decision saying that the UEC has no legitimacy as the junta itself "is by no means legal".

+On 27 November 2025, U Kyi Toe, a member of the NLD's Central Information Committee was released from Insein prison as part of an amnesty granted by the State Security and Peace Commission junta.